Egg Free Mayonnaise Recipe and Video How-to

-At long last, here is a delicious mayonnaise that I have devised after a bit of experimentation.
-The recipe uses no eggs and can be dairy free too if desired.
+At long last, here is a delicious egg free mayonnaise that I devised after a bit of experimentation.
+The recipe not only uses no eggs but can be dairy free too if desired.
 Egg free mayo definitely comes in handy if you are out of eggs and your local farm pickup is still a few days away!

-If you have an egg allergy, making your own mayonnaise is really a must because the ingredients in the commercial egg free mayo brands that I’ve examined are nothing short of frightening!
-Even homemade eggless mayo recipes typically use soy milk or tofu which are certainly far from desirable ingredients especially if you value the health of your thyroid!
+If you have an egg allergy, making your own egg free mayonnaise is really a must because the ingredients in the commercial egg free mayo brands that I’ve examined are nothing short of frightening!
+Even homemade egg free mayo recipes are soy based using either soy milk or tofu which are certainly far from desirable ingredients especially if you value the health of your thyroid!

-Let me know what you think of this recipe if you have a chance to try it out.
+Let me know what you think of this egg free mayonnaise recipe if you have a chance to try it out.
 My husband loved it just as much as my regular mayonnaise recipe using eggs!

-Slowly drizzle in the cup of oils mixed together (warm coconut oil on the stove slightly to liquify if necessary) as the food processor is pulsing which will emulsify the oil with the rest of the ingredients.
+Slowly drizzle in the cup of oil as the food processor is pulsing which will emulsify the oil with the rest of the ingredients.

 Strain out chia seeds if desired.

 Use immediately.
 Refrigerate leftovers for up to a week.

 Heavy cream can be substituted for the yogurt.
 Use coconut yogurt for a dairy free version.